Mary McLeod Bethune: Civil rights

 Not only the Negro child but children of all races should read and know of the achievements, accomplishments, and deeds of the Negro.
 World peace and brotherhood are based on a common understanding of the contributions and cultures of all races and creeds.

-On Sundays, she opened her school to tourists in Daytona Beach, showing off her students' accomplishments, hosting national speakers on black issues, and taking donations.
-She ensured that these Community Meetings were integrated.
-A black teenager in Daytona at the time later recalled: "Many tourists attended, sitting wherever there were empty seats.
+Starting in 1920, she opened her school to visitors and tourists in Daytona Beach on Sundays, showing off her students' accomplishments, hosting national speakers on Black issues, and taking donations.
+She ensured that these "Sunday Community Meetings" were integrated.
+A Black teenager in Daytona at the time later recalled: "Many tourists attended, sitting wherever there were empty seats.
 There was no special section for white people."
+Florida law proscribed interracial meetings, a rule which Bethune ignored.

 When the U.S. Supreme Court ruled in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional, Bethune defended the decision by writing in the Chicago Defender that year:

 There can be no divided democracy, no class government, no half-free county, under the constitution.
 Therefore, there can be no discrimination, no segregation, no separation of some citizens from the rights which belong to all. ...
 We are on our way.
 But these are frontiers that we must conquer. ...
 We must gain full equality in education ... in the franchise ... in economic opportunity, and full equality in the abundance of life.

-Bethune organized the first officer candidate schools for black women.
+Bethune organized the first officer candidate schools for Black women.
 She lobbied federal officials, including Roosevelt, on behalf of African-American women who wanted to join the military.